bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Find common ground:** Plan your first in-person meeting to include a mix of business and casual conversation to establish a personal connection.
 Identify shared interests or experiences to create a natural bond.
 - **Be present:** Show genuine interest in the client’s business and personal interests.
 - **Follow up:** Regularly follow up on previous conversations to show that you care and remember details about their life or business.
-- **Use people’s names:** Use names frequently in conversations to create a more personal and respectful interaction.
+- **Use people’s names:** Use names in conversations to create a more personal and respectful interaction.
+Don’t overdo it though!
 - **Make notes:** Take notes about your client and teammates to remember and refer to in conversations.

 ### Remember that you share common goals